qylazmi/PS2/README.md

 # PS2
 Design by Contract

-Changed were done in RentActivity.Java.
+Changes were done in RentActivity.Java for this problem solving.
+Details are explained further in the report (Trello)